Loham: Casting and crew

 Loham is the fifth film directed by Ranjith in which Mohanlal was cast in the lead role.
-Ajmal Ameer and Andrea Jeremiah were confirmed during the pre-production period.
-Gauri Nanda received boxing lessons to help her prepare for her role.
+Mohanlal plays a cab driver in the film.
+Gowri Nandha received boxing lessons to help her prepare for her role.
 Niranjana Anoop, a daughter of one of Ranjith's family friends, made her acting debut in the film as Mythri, a badly behaved youngster.
 Loham is the second collaboration between Ameer and Mohanlal, following Madampi (2008).
 Ajmal's character's looks were modelled after popular young politicians in the country, who are often spotted in the white kurta-jacket outfit.
 In March 2015, it was confirmed that Aju Varghese would play a guest role.
 Also Deepak Parambol who came to see Mohanlal in the filming location ended up in a guest role.
 In April, Srinda Ashab, Manikuttan and Parvathi Menon were also signed for guest appearances in a musical performance.
 The Hindu wedding song was shot in Kozhikode.
 Several media outlets reported Pearle Maaney was to perform an item number in the film but the report was determined to be incorrect after a selfie of Maaney dressed in a wedding outfit was leaked online.
 She appeared in a cameo role.
 Maaney's scenes were filmed in three days.
 Salim grew a beard and shaved his head for his role.
 He said, "My getup in the movie is similar to that of Dwayne Johnson".

 Kunjunni S. Kumar, son of cinematographer S. Kumar, was hired as Loham's cinematographer.
 Kunjunni had first worked with Ranjith as an associate director during the production of Indian Rupee (2011) while his father worked behind the camera.
 Earlier, he was supposed to debut as a cinematographer on Ranjith's Leela in 2012, but the project was shelved ten days before production.
 In an interview with the Deccan Chronicle, Kunjunni said that after the script narration, Ranjith told him to avoid gimmicks in framing and shots in order to make it more realistic.
 Mythili, who was cast by Ranjith in her debut film, acted in and served as an assistant director for the film which was her debut behind the camera.
 She also sang a duet song in the film's soundtrack.
 Sreevalsan J. Menon was selected by Ranjith to compose the film's original music score.
 Renji Panicker suggested Menon to Ranjith during the film's pre-production stage.
 C. Rajamani composed the film score.